oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

 ### `setOikos`

-Sets the address of the [`Oikos`](Synthetix.md) contract, so that escrowed SNX can be transferred to accounts claiming them.
+Sets the address of the [`Oikos`](Synthetix.md) contract, so that escrowed OKS can be transferred to accounts claiming them.

 ??? example "Details"